AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 * Include an error code in the response header.
 Error codes include:

    * 403 - Forbidden.
-Indicates that either the request tokens are missing or invalid, or that credentials associated with the tokens don’t have access to the specified resource.
+Indicates that either the request tokens are missing or invalid, or that credentials associated with the tokens don't have access to the specified resource.
 For OAuth-based webhook providers, Workfront will attempt to retrieve new access tokens.
    * 404 - Not found.
-Indicates that the specified file or folder doesn’t exist.
+Indicates that the specified file or folder doesn't exist.
    * 500 - Internal Server Error.
 Any other type of error.

 * Describe the error in the response body using the following format: